CODE-SUBMIT/video2/README.md

 on the service end, a single model ia able to give service for at least 8 common type of different layout using different labels(including L-shape tatami-room, tea-room, study-room, study-twins room, study-U-shape layout, tatami-stortage1-middle-room, tatami-storatege2-upper-room)

-on the rservice ned, the classical1 layout for bathroom is represeted in bathroom1 including (rectangle-room， square-room, strange shape rooms)
+on the service ned, the classical1 layout for bathroom is represeted in bathroom1 including (rectangle-room， square-room, strange shape rooms)